wesjones15/ZCW-MesoLab-YouAreEllClient/README.md

 # ZCW-MesoLabs-YouAreEllClient

 ## **Objective:**
-* Write a font-end client that interacts with the YouAreEll RESTful API.
+* Write a front-end client that interacts with the YouAreEll RESTful API.
 * The client should visually display the user's message threads, with each thread containing a list of messages to and from another user.
 * The client should allow the user to post a new message to a particular user.